 These pitfalls highlighted the change from the Outsourcing era to the Strategic Sourcing era.
 Recently we have seen again a transition in sourcing; moving from the Strategic Sourcing era to the Multi-Sourcing era.
 One wonders; are there new pitfalls or mistakes we should watch out for.

 In the discussion we identified four new pitfalls:

 1. “This time we do it completely different”

 Moving from generation to generation in outsourcing deals, companies tend to implement changes at contract breakpoints in a knee jerk fashion, instead of changing and learning gradually.

 In the current highly competitive market, each deal seems to be cheaper and better than the previous deal.
 Customers, advisors and suppliers, seem to be in a deadly embrace that to lead to deals that are impossible to implement.

 3. “Divorce before the honeymoon is over”

-There is a concerning amount of deals that never make it through the transition stage or are majorly renegotiated before the real delivery even is started.
+There is a concerning amount of deals that never make it through the transition stage or are renegotiated in a major way before the real delivery even is started.

 4. “More is better”

-Shorter and smaller deals with more suppliers seems like a good idea, but is it?
+Shorter and smaller deals with more suppliers seem like a good idea, but is it?